nopSolutions/nopCommerce-Docs/en/running-your-store/promotional-tools/facebook-pixel.md

 ## Install and enable the plugin

 The Facebook pixel plugin is an out-of-the-box nopCommerce plugin.
 You can find it here: **Configuration → Local plugins**.
-To find the plugin faster use the **Group** field on the search panel to filter the plugins by *Widgets* type:
+To find the plugin faster use the **Group** field in the search panel to filter the plugins by *Widgets* type:
 ![Find the plugin](_static/facebook-pixel/plugin-list.jpg)

 Install the plugin using the **Install** button if it is uninstalled.
 Then enable it by clicking the **Edit** button.
 You will see the *Edit plugin details* window in this case.
 Mark the plugin as enabled using the **Is enabled** checkbox and click the **Save** button.